Aditi-Gajurel/Aditi-Gajurel.github.io/_posts/2022-01-03-linear-models-in-machine-learning.md

 __Goal__

-You need to find a regression function  𝑦≈𝑓(𝑥,𝛽) , where 𝛽 is the parameter to be estimated from observations.
+You need to find a regression function  𝑦 ≈ 𝑓(𝑥,𝛽) , where 𝛽 is the parameter to be estimated from observations.

-For Simple Linear regression:  𝑦 = 𝛽0 + 𝛽1𝑥
+For Simple Linear regression:  𝑦 = 𝛽_0 + 𝛽_1*𝑥

-For Multiple Linear regression:  𝑦=𝛽0 + 𝛽1𝑥1 + 𝛽2𝑥2 + ... + 𝛽𝑑𝑥𝑑, where 𝑑 is the number of features.
+For Multiple Linear regression:  𝑦 = 𝛽_0 + 𝛽_1*𝑥_1 + 𝛽_2*𝑥_2 + ... + 𝛽_𝑑*𝑥_𝑑, where 𝑑 is the number of features.

 A regression method is linear if the prediction 𝑓 is a linear function of the unknown parameters 𝛽.

+Linear regression finds several applications in our day to day life.
+Suppose, in a sales company; you need to maximize the sales; it is essential to know the weightage of each factor, such as advertisement, investment, recruitment to the sales.
+This is where you use linear regression.
+As such, we have numerous applications of linear regression.

+While modeling linear regression, the standard estimation techniques make several assumptions about the predictor variables or input variables, response variable or output variable, and their relationship.

+__Some Assumptions of Linear Regression__
+Linear regression should be linear in parameters

+The response variable,  𝑦  is the function of input variables,  𝑥 's and parameters,  𝛽 's.
+But the linearity condition is up to parameters.
+The output variable should be linear in terms of parameters, not necessarily in terms of input variables.

+For example:

+The equation below is linear in terms of both inputs and parameters, so hold the assumption.

+𝑦=𝛽0+𝛽1𝑥

+Similarly, equation below is not linear in terms of inputs but linear in terms of parmaeters so it holds the assumption.

+𝑦=𝛽0+𝛽1𝑥2

+Lastly, the equation below is linear in terms of input but is not linear in terms of parameters, so it violates the assumption and is not a linear regression model.

+𝑦=𝛽0+𝛽21𝑥

+Error or residuals should have constant variance and no autocorrelation.

+An essential assumption of the linear regression model is that the residuals or errors have the same variance for all data points.
+This is called the homoscedasticity.
+If this variance is not constant (i.e. dependent on input variables,  𝑥′ s), then the linear regression model has heteroscedastic errors and this condition of heteroscedasticity might result incorrect parameters.